Food allergies in children

 Remember that anything that you eat might trigger a food allergy.
 This includes things that you don't normally think of as food, such as herbal medicines or spices.

-What are the differences between a food allergy and an intolerance?
+What are the differences between a food allergy and a food intolerance?

-A food intolerance is different to a food allergy, as it does not involve the body's immune system.
+A food intolerance is different from a food allergy, as it does not involve the body's immune system.

 Food allergies always involve a reaction of the immune system.
-In contrast, food intolerances have several possible causes, including:
+In contrast, food intolerances can have several causes, including:

-- an inability to digest or absorb a particular type of food
+- problems digesting or absorbing a particular type of food

 - sensitivity to an ingredient